wzjoriv/Lign/README.md

 ## Getting Started

 These are instructions for getting started with development.
-If only interested in the package, please install Lign via ``pip install lign``, ``conda install lign -c pytorch -c josuecom`` or by downloading the [package][release-url] on github and saving in the ``site-packages/`` directory.
+If only interested in the package, please install Lign via ``pip install lign``, ``conda install lign -c josuecom -c pytorch`` or by downloading the [package][release-url] from github and saving in the ``site-packages/`` directory of your python interpreter.

 _For more details, please read the [developer documentation](docs/dev)_